BassemMagdi0007/Assignment-2.1-Compute-Blood-Types/README.md

 def process_problem(problem_type, problem_number):
       # ...
 ```
+The process_problem function is the core of the script.
+It handles loading problem-specific data, constructing a Bayesian network based on genetic inheritance, performing inference, and saving the results in the required format.

 The function handles each problems in the following way:
 - **Load and Parse Data:** <br>
     The function constructs the file path based on the problem type and number (e.g., problem-A-01.json).
 It loads the data using load_json() and extracts relevant details with extract_data().
+    ```python
+    filename = f'example-problems/problem-{problem_type}-{problem_number:02d}.json'
+    data = load_json(filename)
+    ```
+    If the file is missing or invalid, the function logs an error and skips further processing.
+  Then we extract relevant information from the parsed JSON data using
+    ```python
+        def extract_data(data):
+        return {
+                  #...
+               }
+     ```

 - **Determine CPD Based on Country:** <br>
     Based on the "country" field, it selects the appropriate allele distribution CPD (cpd_north_wumponia or cpd_south_wumponia).